bintangprka/ewalled-web/README.md

 ## Overview

-Walled is an E-Wallet application developed during the BSI IT development program classes, powered by Rakamin.
-This web application allows users to manage their financial transactions, including viewing balances, transferring funds, and topping up accounts.
-Built with React and Vite, Walled offers a modern and responsive user interface.
+Walled is a web-based e-wallet application, developed during the BSI IT program with Rakamin using React and Vite, that provides users with a modern and responsive interface for managing their finances, including viewing balances, transferring funds, and topping up accounts.

+npm install

+npm run dev